solar-designworks/template/README.md

 A responsive grid system for fixed and fluid layouts.
 Built in SCSS/Compass.

+_This is the Solar Designworks fork of the Profound Grid where many things have been stripped off to provide a more lean and clean boilerplate to begin from._

 ### Requirements

 Sass >= 3.2.5

 ### Basic Usage

-This repo is a mirror of http://www.profoundgrid.com and should be understood as one big example.
 The grid is just one file: /sass/grid/_grid.scss

 ```sass
 // //////////////////////